makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "I think I understand.
 Are you alright?"

 Aiden nodded.
 "I'm alright, love.
 It's good to see you happy.
 You look exhausted."
-He paused for a moment before asking, "Would you be up for chilling on the couch for a bit before bed, though?
+He hesitated for a moment before asking, "Would you be up for chilling on the couch for a bit before bed, though?
 I want to hear about your date, if you'd like."

 Sélène nodded and tightened her hug around Aiden briefly before relaxing.
 She padded quickly past the entrance to the kitchen so as to not get caught up in compulsions just yet, though she could feel the doubt and worry growing frostily within.
 She clambered up onto the couch and dug her phone out of her pocket instead.
 She'd checked her feeds in the car, so they should be empty, but the act of pulling down to refresh was a comforting thought.